igupta1/hydrogpt/README.md

 - First version will soon be published on the Chrome Web Store
 - Open to contributions

-Here is the roadmap: [AI Impact Tracker Roadmap](https://github.com/users/simonaszilinskas/projects/1)
+Here is the roadmap: [Project Roadmap](https://github.com/users/simonaszilinskas/projects/1)

 Feel free to implement some of the ideas or to suggest new ones - contributions are welcome!
 Feel free to submit issues, feature requests, or pull requests.

+## Branding Note

+Logo and icon placeholders are included in the dashboard.
+A designer will create the final branding assets.

 ## Contact
 The project is mainly being vibe coded by: